quebic-source/quebic/README.md

 * quebic function inspect --name [function name]

 ## <a name="routing"></a>Routing
- * You can create routing endpoint into apigateway with quebic cli.
+ * You can create routing endpoint to fire events from apigateway.
 ##### Routing Spec
  * Routing .yml spec is used to describe how it behave when invoke it.
 ```yml